Skip to main content

 We know you're coming to university to undertake your course, meet new people and broaden your horizons.
 However, we also help you to focus on life after you have graduated to ensure that your hard work pays off and you achieve your ambition.

 So while you're here (and after you graduate) the Careers and Employability Service offer professional help, support and guidance.
-Find out more about the Service.
+Students go on to work and/or further study within fifteen months of graduating.**

 **HESA Graduate Outcomes 2020/21, including both UK and non-UK domiciled, other activities excluded.